- 10 Year and 2 Month Update John C’s Bilateral Hip Resurfacing with Dr. Gross 2008

 Bill underwent BHR at the exact right time; before his ailing hip had soured his passion for an active lifestyle.

 “Eleven months ago I was given the chance to have a BHR by Dr. Rogerson.
 I wish I had looked into it years ago.
-I was always under the impression that hip surgery was something you put off … Read the rest
+I was always under the impression that hip surgery was something you put off until your hip was completely shot.
+And that can mean years of compensation and pain.
+It can also mean you may lessen the chances you … Read the rest

 I had my left hip resurfaced by Dr. Gross on 9/6/06.
 You will have no problem climbing up or going down trails.
 The hip works as a normal one would.
 If you are thinking about it. and you want to enjoy life again, GO FOR IT..